 Shenk has also written about the emerging age of surveillance

 for National Geographic, penned cover stories for The New Republic and The Nation, and created the popular "Survivalist" series for Slate.
-His writing appears in several collections, including the Encyclopedia of International Media and Communications, and has been translated into twenty additional languages.
+In 2010, he was awarded a Genomics Policy Fellowship at the University of Edinburgh.
+His writing appears in several collections, including the Encyclopedia of International Media and Communications, and has been translated into many additional languages.
 In 2004, his original term "data smog" was added to the Oxford English Dictionary.

 BACKGROUND & FAMILY